YoussefBenhassine/Email-Sender/DEPLOYMENT-GUIDE.md

    - Uninstaller included
    - Custom installation directory

-2. **Inno Setup Installer** (`inno`)
+2. **Portable Executable** (`portable`)
-   - Professional installation wizard
+   - No installation required
-   - Custom branding and icons
+   - Can be run from any location
-   - Advanced installation options
+   - Easy to distribute
-   - Better user experience
+   - Perfect for USB drives or network shares

 ## 🔄 Auto-Update System